Are VPNs safe and secure?

 Transparent pricing.
 Thanks to rising awareness around online security, the VPN space has seen a significant uptick in new providers—and many of them offer their services for free.
 But how do these services compare to their paid counterparts?
 Are free VPNs safe?

 A premium VPN may require a monthly fee, but the quality of service and security you'll receive is worth the price.
 When a service operates on a paid subscription model, your money helps pay for the cost of infrastructure, maintenance, and support.
 A free VPN might claim to offer the same features as a premium provider, but it might also collect and sell your data to third-party advertisers—the very thing a VPN was designed to protect against—in order to pay for those features.
-When researching VPNs, it's best to choose one with a transparent business model, and often, free services fall short.
+When researching VPNs, it's best to choose one with a transparent business model, and often, free services autumn short.
 Avoid them, if you can.

 Are VPNs secure?